f3-factory/F3com-data/web/main.md

 * socket (default)

 <div class="alert alert-info">
-    <b>Notice:</b> All these engines need their appropriate php extension to be installed and activated to work properly.
+    <b>Notice:</b> The cURL and stream wrapper engines need their appropriate php extension to be installed and activated to work properly.
+Otherwise, sockets are used.
 </div>

 ### subst